Bennett-Petzold/bare_err_tree/README.md

 Unlike [anyhow][Anyhow], [eyre][Eyre], or [error-stack][ErrorStack], the extra
 functionality does not require exposing a special type in a library's API.
-A library can use `bare_err_tree` for its errors without changing any types, and library users can ignore the the existence of this crate entirely.
+A library can use `bare_err_tree` for its errors without changing any types[^waffle], and library users can ignore the the existence of this crate entirely[^waffle].
 There is also support for including any implementor of `Error` in the tree with less information, so it works on top of std and other libraries.

+[^waffle]: Users will see this crate/types will be modified, minimally, when:
+* Struct fields are public
+    * The necessary pkg field does not block any functionality.
+When derived it will be hidden.
+* The error is an enum
+    * The macro only supports creating a struct that wraps the enum as transparently as possible.
+    * Direct implementation on an enum is possible, but likely pretty clunky.

 The formatting is borrowed from from [error-stack][ErrorStack].
 Please see the [contributors page](https://github.com/hashintel/hash/graphs/contributors) for appropriate credit.